OpenProteinAI/openprotein-docs/src/getting-started/get-started-with-our-API.md

 ::: {.column width="85%"}
 **Make sequence predictions or designs without using any data?** <br/>
-Get started with [PoET](../poet/introduction-page.md){target="_blank"} which uses evolutionary information to generate protein sequences.
+Get started with [PoET](../poet/index.md) which uses evolutionary information to generate protein sequences
 :::

 ::::